Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

 Any activity that keeps the mind engaged and working towards solving problems contributes to brain health, but some of the most common and accessible activities for seniors include:

-- Reading and writing: journaling can help to manage and alleviate the effects of stress and anxiety
+- Studies have proven that reading can enhance memory function, reduce stress and promote better sleep.
+Journaling can also help to manage and alleviate the effects of stress and anxiety.

 2. Get Physical